AKhalil22/WEB102/community-board/README.md

-# Web Development Project 1 - *Community Board*
+# Web Development Project 1 - *New York Counties*

 Submitted by: **Ammar Khalil**

-This web app: **An event/resource board that serves as a local staple for the Bay Shore, NY region.**
+This web app: **An interactive tool for exploring population, income, and education data for counties in the NY metro region.**

 Time spent: **5.5** hours spent in total